 The Graduate School and the James E. Beasley School of Law are also located on Main Campus.
 Many of these schools and colleges offer programs and courses on other campuses and at various extension centers.
 Those offerings are described in each individual college section.

-All of the programs listed in the Academic Programs chart are offered on the Main Campus except select programs within the Tyler School of Art (Landscape Architecture, Horticulture, and Community Development); most of the programs of the College of Public Health, the Maurice H. Kornberg School of Dentistry, the Lewis Katz School of Medicine, and the School of Pharmacy, which are offered at the Health Sciences Center only; the programs of the School of Podiatric Medicine, which are offered at 8th and Race Streets; and those programs only offered in Temple University Japan.
+All of the programs listed in the Academic Programs chart are offered on the Main Campus except select programs within the Tyler School of Art and Architecture (Landscape Architecture, Horticulture and Community Development); most of the programs of the College of Public Health, the Maurice H. Kornberg School of Dentistry, the Lewis Katz School of Medicine, and the School of Pharmacy, which are offered at the Health Sciences Center only; the programs of the School of Podiatric Medicine, which are offered at 8th and Race Streets; and those programs only offered in Temple University Japan.

 In addition to housing the major classroom and administrative facilities of twelve of the schools and colleges of Temple, the Main Campus is also the central location of the university's Library System and Computer Center.
 Other facilities include two stages for theatrical productions (Tomlinson Theater and Randall Theater), two music recital halls (Klein Recital Hall and Rock Hall), a dance laboratory theater (Conwell Dance Lab), and the Temple Performing Arts Center.